How to Write a Privacy Policy (Template + Tips)

 Information Protection

 It’s a good idea to mention that your site is covered by SSL encryption, which lets them know it’s highly secure without giving away too much of your security protocols.
-You should probably also add a disclaimer which states that no system can ever be regarded as 100% secure – just in case the worst happens.
+You should probably also add a disclaimer that states that no system can ever be regarded as 100% secure, just in case the worst happens.

 User Legal Rights